What i learned from building two small businesses in my early 20's

 2. I learned how to communicate like a pro

-Running a service business like A.M.F LUXE DETAIL required real communication.
-I had to:
+Running a service business like A.M.F LUXE DETAIL required me to learn a different set of communication skills I never had to learn before.

-These interactions developed my customer service and interpersonal skills more than any class ever could.
-It also taught me how to read people, adapt to different personalities, and represent myself professionally.
+All of these interactions taught me how to better read people, adapt to different personalities, and represent myself professionally.

 3. I Learned how to manage operations and deliver results